MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Results

 \subsection{Ablation Studies}

-In this section, we conducted ablation studies on our proposed SRL using the IU X-Ray and MIMIC-CXR dataset to assess the contribution of each component in our method.

-We ablate SRL on both datasets to analyze the contribution of each component (Table~\ref{tab:ablation}).
-(1) supervised fine-tuning (SFT, cross-entropy), (2) text-level NLG rewards (BLEU/ROUGE/CIDEr), (3) a format-only reward that enforces a \texttt{<think>} $\rightarrow$ \texttt{<report>} structure (Format), (4) a clinical reward via report-level CE-F1 (with/without Format), and (5) our margin CheXbert cosine similarity (MCCS, with/without Format).
+We conducted ablation studies on our MRG-R1 to assess the contribution of each component in our method.
+Table~\ref{tab:ablation} presents the ablated results comprising: (1) supervised fine-tuning (cross-entropy), (2) text-level NLG rewards (BLEU+ROUGE+CIDEr), (3) a format-only reward that enforces a \texttt{<think>}$\rightarrow$\texttt{<report>} structure (Format), (4) a clinical reward via report-level CE-F1 (with/without Format), and (5) our margin CheXbert cosine similarity (MCCS, with/without Format).
 This sequence disentangles stylistic supervision, structural guidance, and clinically grounded objectives.

+SFT alone does not consistently improve clinical efficacy (CE) (IU: F1 6.52$\rightarrow$4.99; MIMIC: 19.45$\rightarrow$14.64), likely because cross-entropy training remains weakly aligned with CheXbert-based clinical labels and can overfit to surface phrasing without improving label-level correctness.
 Relative to Base, optimizing purely lexical NLG rewards (\,+NLG\,) improves fluency but yields limited clinical efficacy (CE): F1 rises only to 22.97 on IU X-Ray and 12.72 on MIMIC-CXR, consistent with the weak linkage between n-gram overlap and factual correctness.
 Replacing the objective with a clinical signal (\,+CE-F1\,) substantially improves CE (IU 44.81; MIMIC 29.69), indicating that label-consistency supervision reduces polarity errors and under-calling.
-A format-only constraint (\,+Format\,) increases recall (IU 38.33; MIMIC 25.53) at some cost to precision, while \,+CE-F1+Format\, stabilizes negation/uncertainty templates and recovers a strong precision–recall balance (IU F1 51.35).
+A format-only constraint (\,+Format\,) increases recall (IU 38.33; MIMIC 25.53) at some cost to precision, while \,+CE-F1+Format\, stabilizes negation/uncertainty templates and recovers a strong precision-recall balance (IU F1 51.35).